 Staying in a position that is no longer fulfilling can be a huge detriment to your mental and physical health, let alone your career.
-Here are six signs that it could be time to reconsider your current role.
+Here are three signs it could be time to reconsider your current job.

 Reason #1: Appreciation has become overlooked